DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Additional results

 \subsection{More samples generated by VQGAN}

-Apart from the quantitative evaluation of VQGAN generations over different VQ optimization methods using the FID metric (\cref{tab:fid_celeba,tab:fid_all_datasets}), it is important to compare the generations qualitatively as well. \cref{fig:app_celeba_generations,fig:app_lsun_church_generations,fig:app_ffhq_generations,fig:app_lsun_bedroom_generations,fig:app_afhq_generations} provide completely random generations from VQGAN for all five data sets when the VQ bitrate is $9$ (or codebook size equals $K=512$).
+Apart from the quantitative evaluation of VQGAN generations over different VQ optimization methods using the FID metric (\cref{tab:fid_celeba,tab:fid_all_datasets}), it is important to compare the generations qualitatively as well. \cref{fig:app_celeba_generations,fig:app_lsun_church_generations,fig:app_ffhq_generations,fig:app_lsun_bedroom_generations,fig:app_afhq_generations} provide completely random generations from VQGAN for all five data sets with a 9-bit codebook (or codebook size of $K=512$).